 Wife of Job: Midrash and Aggadah

 Job 2:9 relates that after all the disasters that befell Job and his family, his wife tells him that he should curse God for all that had happened to them.
 This blasphemy will result in Job’s immediate death, thus releasing him from his suffering.
 His wife’s counsel, which perhaps manifested her feelings of pity and compassion, only increases Job’s anguish at this nadir in his life, and makes it difficult for him to withstand this test.
-The wife is the subject of a moral critique by the midrash for the counsel that she gave her husband.
+The wife is the subject of a moral critique by the A type of non-halakhic literary activitiy of the Rabbis for interpreting non-legal material according to special principles of interpretation (hermeneutical rules).midrash for the counsel that she gave her husband.
 In the view of the midrash, she acted in a fashion similar to Eve, who encouraged Adam to sin.
 Job, however, learned from the precedent of Adam, and did not heed his wife.
 He said: I am not like Adam.
 He listened to his wife, and sinned by eating of the Tree of Knowledge.
 But I did not heed my wife, I did not curse the Lord, and I did not sin.
 The midrash compares these two instances in which a wife tries to persuade her husband to consciously sin, and in each the wife’s power of persuasion is depicted as difficult to withstand.
 Job nonetheless resists this temptation and does not take his wife’s advice; to the contrary, he responds to her plan (Job 2:10): “Should we accept only good from God and not accept evil?”
 The midrash has Job telling his wife: Both of us must accept from God both the fine things and those that are not.
 He thereby indicated to her that, like him, she had to accept the evil from the Lord and justify divine judgment (Gen. Rabbah 19:12).

 In another tradition, the wife does indeed influence her husband.
 After Job’s rejection of his wife’s advice, Scripture remarks (2:10): “For all that, Job said nothing sinful with his lips,” which the Rabbis understand as meaning: he did not sin with his lips, but he did transgress in his heart.
 They interpret Job’s following statements in this spirit, as alluding to his heresy against God.
 Thus, for example, Job says (9:24): “The earth is handed over to the wicked one,” thereby refuting God by asserting that the world is directed by the forces of evil, without Divine Providence.
 In 10:7 he says: “You know that I am not guilty, and that there is none to deliver from Your hand.”
 By saying this, Job attempts to free the entire world from divine judgment.
 He argues that whatever a person does is predetermined by God, and therefore he is not culpable for his actions.
 Job tells God: “Master of the Universe!
 You created the ox whose hooves are cloven, and it is permitted.
 You created the ass whose hooves are not cloven, and it is not permitted—you are the One who purifies and defiles.
 You created the Garden of Eden, you created Gehinnom.
 You created the righteous and You created the wicked.
 Since You created them as they are, the sinners are compelled to sin.
 Consequently, the sinner is not to be punished for his actions!”
 And in 7:9: “As a cloud fades away, so whoever goes down to Sheol does not come up.”
 With this statement Job denies the Resurrection of the Dead, for those who descend to Sheol will never ascend again, like an ephemeral cloud that does not return.
 According to this tradition, Job’s wife did indeed undermine her husband’s faith and led him to make such statements (BT Bava Batra 16a).